alejandroc311/stocks-nd/README.md

-# Project Description

-This project is an off-shoot/extra-credit from the React's Documentation "Thinking in React" and Udemy's React Nanodegree's "Contacts" exercise.
-This is my attempt at adhering to the Single Responsibility Principle and Component/Function composition.

 ## What it does ...

 In the search bar, the user can input a stock's ticker/symbol and the app will render a list view that itself is a just an accumulation of list items.
 Each list item contains the stock's ticker, it's current price, it's debt/equity ratio and a buy/sell/hold recommendation.
 All of this information is fetched from yahoo-finance's API.